-Replenishment plantings are currently funded by a grant from the Maryland Department of Transportation, revenue from the oyster bushel tax and revenue from the purchase of an oyster surcharge from commercially licensed fishers.
-The oyster bushel tax has been set at \$1 and the export tax at \$0.30 since 1991.
-Currently the cost to buy and plant a bushel of shells is around \$5.
+Replenishment plantings are currently funded by a grant from the Maryland Department of Transportation, revenue from the oyster bushel tax and revenue from the purchase of an oyster surcharge from commercially licensed harvesters (Table 7).
+Since 1991, the oyster bushel tax has been set at \$1 and the export tax at \$0.30.
+However, the cost to buy and plant a bushel of shells is currently around \$5 which results in deficit funding for plantings on a per bushel basis.
 The average annual revenue generated from the bushel tax since 1991 is \$208,740 (excludes export tax).
-The oyster surcharge is currently set at \$300 and the average revenue from surcharges is \$241,062.
-Average annual revenue from the bushel tax and oyster surcharges equates to planting approximately 80,000 bushels of shell annually.
-For the future, additional funding or public-private partnership opportunities should be sought.
+The oyster surcharge is currently set at \$300 and the average annual revenue from surcharges is \$241,062.
+Table 7 indicates that these two sources of revenue are not enough to fully fund repletion efforts, or even just the shell planting component.
+In the future, additional funding or public-private partnership opportunities should be sought.